 I want to help others (and my kids as they transition into adulthood).

 Who doesn’t want to help their kids be the best adults they can be?
 Right?
-Of course, this starts from a very young age, teaching them how to do dishes, laundry, and various chores.
+Of course, this starts at a very young age, teaching them how to do dishes, laundry, and various chores.
 It includes taking on more and more responsibility and sometimes making poor decisions under the cover and protection of your love and grace, and natural consequences, of course.
 It also includes living out marriage and relationships in front of them, in the hopes that they take the good and leave the bad, to make a new and better path in their future.

 And of course, since I am the mom, they don’t really want to openly take my advice, wisdom, or my speaking from experience “Don’t do this!
 Learn from my mistakes!” sort of conversations.
-So I’m putting it on-line for them to access anytime they are ready for it, in the hopes they will seek it out when they are ready.
+So I’m putting it online for them to access anytime they are ready for it, in the hopes they will seek it out when they are ready.
 A-ha!
 I’m just being real.

 Of course, on a bigger scale, I want to help others.
 I want to help all people who can somehow identify with me or see something in this blog they can use.
-I’m going to work on adding a lot of really concrete skills, but also from a personal experience of what worked and didn’t work for me and my family, or my own “a-ha” moments I’ve learned along the way.
+I’m going to work on adding a lot of really concrete skills, but also from personal experience of what worked and didn’t work for me and my family, or my own “a-ha” moments I’ve learned along the way.

 That’s my hope here.
 That somehow, what little I know, have experienced, and am learning can be taken under consideration by others and found to be encouraging, validating, and/or beneficial in some way.
 That would be super-exciting and meaningful to me.